 During 2015 – 2017 an el Nino drought proved to be the worst drought since 1992.
 Even though Eswatini has experience with droughts we are still struggling to have all parts of the country fully prepared to handle the conditions.
 Drought negatively impacts Eswatini so greatly because much of its economy depends on agriculture.
 An assessment revealed that household participation in agriculture is less than 30%, with a national average of 25.3%.
 As a result, the Eswatini is now dependent on South Africa for its basic food needs.
 Droughts are now becoming more frequent due to the changing climate which will be detrimental to the economy, particularly on rural livelihoods.

-PELUM Swaziland is an umbrella organisation comprising of NGOs, CSOs, businesses, and individuals who are involved in agriculture or environmentalism in Eswatini.
+PELUM Eswatini is an umbrella organization comprising NGOs, CSOs, businesses, and individuals who are involved in agriculture or environmentalism in Eswatini.
 Together, we work in different ways to reach and help smallholder farmers and create food stability.
-Because of our member organisations, our reach extends across the country and the number of households we can help is multiplied.
+Because of our member organizations, our reach extends across the country and the number of households we can help is multiplied.

-PELUM Swaziland Exists to Serve Eight Main Functions
+PELUM Eswatini Exists to Serve Eight Main Functions

-- To improve the livelihoods of marginalized communities in Swaziland through poverty alleviation programs which promote food security and local participation through the integration of local knowledge systems and sustainable development.
+- To improve the livelihoods of marginalized communities in Eswatini through poverty alleviation programs that promote food security and local participation through the integration of local knowledge systems and sustainable development.